 Why Social Proof is the Driving Force of Your Marketing Plan

 Before we get too far ahead of ourselves here – what exactly is social proof?

 Why is this so you ask?
 People trust other people.
 And they trust people they can relate to.
 This influential form of marketing is effective because it hits close to home.
-For instance, developing a case study or gathering testimonials from happy clients in your neighbourhood and using it to nurture prospects will go a lot farther than telling them why you’re a perfect fit for them.
+For instance, developing a case study or gathering testimonials from happy clients in your neighborhood and using it to nurture prospects will go a lot farther than telling them why you’re a perfect fit for them.
 The mentality of a client is – “well if they did that well for our neighbors – what will that mean for me?”